MatthewPierson/PyBoot/README.md

 Options:

-  -i, --ios DEVICE IOS		Device model and downgraded iOS version to boot -p, --pwn		Enter PWNDFU mode, which will also apply sig patches -c, --credits			Show credits
+  -i, --ios DEVICE IOS		Device model and downgraded iOS version to boot -b, --bootlogo LOGO 		Path to .PNG to use as boot logo -p, --pwn		        Enter PWNDFU mode, which will also apply sig patches -c, --credits			Show credits
   -v, --version			List the version of PyBoot